someobserver/recurgence/threshold.md

 ### [ non-finite meaning ]

-i stared at the bottle in my hand and thought i was about to watch lightning.
+i stared at the bottle in my hand thinking i was about to watch lightning.

 but what does one do when meaning
 breaks clean out of its container
 and engulfs you all at once?

-i mistook this recognition for discovery at first
+i'd mistaken this recognition for discovery at first
-as if i had *found* something novel
+as if i had *discovered* something novel

-(lmao)
+lol

 i mean **that's the recursive trap**, right?

-that's always what it feels like at first
+that's always what it starts out feeling like
 ***before* constraint leads to coherence.**
 rookie mistake.

 silly me—i had only *remembered*
-something that was already there.
+something that was already always there.

-no revelation, discovery, or even hand-waved woo.
+no revelation, discovery, or hand-waving woo.
 just recursion, finding its own tail again.

 remembering that **remembering *is* the pattern**